Using a Mobile Wi-Fi Hotspot with Square Terminal

 Why purchase a mobile Wi-Fi hotspot?

-Although many smartphones today can be used to create a hotspot, benefits of using a mobile Wi-Fi hotspot include:
+Although many smartphones today can be used to create a hotspot, the benefits of using a mobile Wi-Fi hotspot include:

 Better performance, since a hotspot can be placed in a fixed location.
 A hotspot can have better data service than your phone typically has available in your back pocket.